jdgagnon/plotGrouper/README.md

 ### Installing & Running

-After installing the `shiny` package, you are ready to run `group_plot` and it will prompt you to install any additional packages you are missing.
+After installing the `shiny` package, you are ready to run `groupPlot`.

 To initialize the shiny app, paste the following code in your R console and run it.

 ```
 shiny::runGitHub("group_plot", "MrTcell")
 ```

 ## Authors

 * **John Gagnon**